top of page

 Young Scholars for Justice

-PODER’s YSJ successfully changed procedures and policies within the City of Austin Parks and Recreation Centers-Gender equity issues that increased the number of programs for young girls by identifying lack of female directors and addressing economic hardship for swimming class fees and also successfully organized several youth forums addressing juvenile justice and police brutality issues within the school system.
+To name a few of our youth program's successes, PODER’s YSJ has successfully advocated for and changed procedures and policies within the City of Austin Parks and Recreation Centers.
+Gender equity issues were raised, highlighting the need for an increase in the number of programs for young girls by identifying a lack of female directors.
+YSJ further addressed the economic hardship that unaffordable swimming class fees would pose, and also successfully organized several youth forums addressing juvenile justice and police brutality issues within the school system.
+PODER's YSJ program continues to educate and engage youth in relevant local, state, national, and even global issues.

-On March 18th, 2020, Judge Jan Soifer, 345th District Court, ruled in favor of Austin residents in suit against the City of Austin & the Austin City Council!
+On March 18th, 2020, Judge Jan Soifer, 345th District Court, ruled in favor of Austin residents in a suit against the City of Austin & the Austin City Council.

 2. Defendants’ actions described above constitute ultra vires acts that contravene state law, entitling Plaintiffs to relief against Defendants.

-In simple words, residents have the right to protest zoning changes, even if the City says its a comprehensive plan!
+In simple words, these findings demonstrate that residents have the right to protest zoning changes - even if the City dictates it as a comprehensive plan.

 Screen Shot 2022-02-01 at 11.19.27 PM.png